System Design Space

 Evolution beats full rewrites

-Language and tooling are inseparable
+Language and tools are inseparable

 Pragmatism over ideological purity